alsalafiyyah/alsalafiyyah.github.io/_posts/sects/ikhwanis/2023-07-25-concening-ikhwanis.md

 8. They pursue the mistakes of the leaders and expose their faults – whether true or false – spreading them amongst the youth in order to make the leaders appear hateful to them and so that they can fill their hearts with contempt against them.
 9. They hold detestable partisanship to the party they ascribe themselves to.
 So they show friendship based on this party and they show enmity based on this party.
 10. They give their oath of allegiance to work for the Ikhwani Manhaj according to the ten conditions that the founder has set forth.
 And there are other issues of concern, which perhaps can be dealt with at a later time.

+[^1]: Translator’s Note: This is the category of Tawhid related to the Oneness of Allah in the worship that is performed to Him, i.e. that we worship only Allah and no one else.

 <small>Source: [AbdurRahman.Org](https://abdurrahman.org/2014/01/15/moderndaydevientgroups/)</small>